Osmayda/Healthcare-Stroke-Prediction-Classification/README.md

 # Prediction of Stroke (Kaggle Dataset)
 ## by Osmayda Nino | osmaydanino@hotmail.com

+# **Objective**
-*The data from the Kaggle Dataset on strokes is used to predict the likelyhood of stroke for patients.*
+*The data from the Kaggle Dataset on strokes is used to determine whether a patient is likely to get a stroke based on the input parameters like gender, age, various diseases, and smoking status.*

+Stakeholders: doctors, hospitals, patients, and insurance companies

 The link to the dataset is: https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset

-#Data Dictionary
+# **Dataset Description**
 1. id: unique identifier
 2. gender: "Male", "Female" or "Other"
 3. age: age of the patient